I guide and lead for Road Scholar, the Obsidians, outdoor organization, civic groups, and various travel companies.

 Very excited to lead this spirited 8-day outdoor adventure for Road Scholar.
 During this adventure, you can discover the geological and botanical secrets of lush mountain passes, hidden caves, and the gigantic Crater Lake as you walk and raft your way through the wild paradise of Southern and Central Oregon with your grandchild.

-Covered Bridges of Central Oregon
+Hidden Bridges of Central Oregon

 Location: Lane County, Oregon